farnazMohamadzadeh/innoscripta-case-study/README.md

-# FreshNews
+# GlobalNews

 Description of your project.

-## News Aggregator Test Project with React.js
+## user interface for a news aggregator website that pulls articles from various sources and displays them in a clean, easy-to-read format with React.js

 Before you begin, ensure you have met the following requirements: